shreyash-b/rainmaker-rs/README.md

 - ESP RainMaker is end-to-end IoT development platform which enables development of IoT applications which can be controled remotely.
 - However, the C based ESP RainMaker SDK(which can be found [here](https://github.com/espressif/esp-rainmaker)) only supports execution on Espressif's ESP32 SOCs.
-- This crate tries to  implment similar functionalities for Linux platform along with ESP32(which can furter be extended to other microcontrollers).`
+- This crate tries to  implment similar functionalities for Linux platform along with ESP32(which can further be extended to other microcontrollers).

+## What is working
+- [x] WiFi Provisioning*: \
+      Providing WiFi for a new device.
+No need to hardcode WiFi credentials!
+- [x] Remote Control: \
+      Controlling Devices connected to a node over internet using phone application.
+- [x] User Node Association: \
+      Associating a specific node to a user account for control.
+- [x] Device sharing: \
+      Share access to a device with multiple members.
+- [x] Contol using Home Assistants: \
+      RainMaker devices can be added to and controlled using Amazon Alexa / Google Home.
+More details [here](https://rainmaker.espressif.com/docs/3rd-party#enabling-alexa)

+\* Currently only supported on ESP32

 ## Prerequisites

-- Follow the [Prerequisites](https://github.com/esp-rs/esp-idf-template#prerequisites) section in the ``` esp-idf-template``` crate. (only required for running on ESP32)
-- Install ESP-Rainmaker app on your phone.
+Refer [this](docs/PREREQUISITES.md) for setting up environment for building and running rainmaker-rs application.

-## Execution instructions
+## Executing Examples
 ### On ESP32 series of devices
 1. Erase flash contents